clrko/pixbattle-front/README.md

 The projet has been developed for 2 months as part of the web developement training program at [Wild Code School](https://www.wildcodeschool.com/en-GB).

-The aim was to create and deploy a full stack web application (React.js, Node.js and MySQL) for an entrepreneur and apply all the knowledge acquired during the training (agile methodolody, customer management, coding, deployement etc.).
+The aim was to create and deploy a full stack web application (React.js, Node.js and MySQL) for an entrepreneur and apply the knowledge acquired during the training (agile methodolody, customer management, coding, deployment etc.).

 This 2-month real-life project has been an even bigger challenge for our team as we were working remotly.